Rainbow flags aplenty as Our March takes over Auckland CBD

 Martin Dickson, 51, said it was a "day to reclaim the space".

 "It's just fun.
 It's us getting together, diversity of people.
-Not walking down the street and thinking what that group of guys across the road are going to do, am I safe.
+Not walking down the street and thinking what that group of guys across the road are going to do, am I safe?
 This is a celebration"

 One woman, Rach, walking the parade said she would love to say who she is but feels restricted by her work.